-Nathan J. Winograd is a graduate of Stanford Law School, a former criminal prosecutor and corporate attorney, has spoken nationally and internationally on animal sheltering issues, has written animal protection legislation at the state and national level, has created successful No Kill programs in both urban and rural communities, and has consulted with a wide range of animal protection groups including some of the largest and best known in the nation.
+Nathan J. Winograd is a graduate of Stanford Law School, a former criminal prosecutor and corporate attorney, has spoken nationally and internationally on animal sheltering issues, has written animal protection legislation at the local, state, and national level, has created successful No Kill programs in both urban and rural communities, and has consulted with a wide range of animal protection groups including some of the largest and best known in the nation.

 His work has been featured widely in such publications as Newsweek, Reader’s Digest, Huffington Post, the Atlantic, USA Today, and newspapers from all over the country.
 He has appeared on Fox News, CNN, ABC, and other radio and television affiliates around the country.
 His creation of the country’s first No Kill community was named one of the Top 100 achievements in the nation by Metropolitan Home in its “Best of the Best” issue.
 And The Bark magazine calls him “the voice of America’s displaced pets and the conscience of the animal sheltering industry.”

 As a nationally recognized speaker, writer, and most especially, chronicler of the animal protection movement, Nathan has spoken at national animal welfare conferences from coast to coast.
 He has spoken internationally as well, in Canada, in Australia, and New Zealand, and has been invited to speak all over the world, including Ireland and the Czech Republic.
 He has also lectured on animal sheltering ethics to students at Cornell University’s College of Veterinary Medicine, the nation’s number one ranked veterinary school, and has lectured at the UCLA School of Law on animal law issues.